Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

 STREAM FINISHED
 ```
 {{</ collapse >}}
-- // 1 - each number conversion to `AnyPublisher<Int, Never>` that represents an API request,
+- // 1 - conversion of each number to `AnyPublisher<Int, Never>` representing an API request
-- // 2 - `switchToLatest` subscribes to the latest publisher emitted from the upstream and cancels the previous subscription.
+- // 2 - `switchToLatest` subscribes to the latest publisher emitted from the upstream and cancels the previous subscription

 **Real-life use case for `map + switchToLatest`**